side-salad/small_analytics_projects/README.md

 - Exploratory Data Analysis (EDA)
 - Statistical Analysis and Hypothesis Testing
 - Working with Relational Databases and Writing SQL Queries

-## About Me
-I am an entry-level data analyst with a background in fashion design and a passion for leveraging data to solve problems creatively.
-My projects aim to combine analytical rigor with an eye for presentation, ensuring insights are both actionable and visually appealing.
-I specialize in working with complex datasets and crafting compelling stories through data.